web3/web3.js/docs/web3-eth.rst

   - ``data`` - ``String``: (optional) Either a `ABI byte string <https://github.com/ethereum/wiki/wiki/Solidity,-Docs-and-ABI`_ containing the data of the function call on a contract, or in the case of a contract-creation transaction the initialisation code.
   - ``nonce`` - ``Number``: (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.
 2. ``callback`` - ``Function``: (optional) Optional callback, returns an error object as first parameter and the result as second.

+.. note:: The ``from`` property can also be an address or index from the :ref:`web3.eth.accounts.wallet <eth_accounts_wallet>`.
+It will then sign locally using the private key of that account, and send the transaction via :ref:`web3.eth.sendSignedTransaction() <eth-sendsignedtransaction>`.

 .. _eth-sendtransaction-return: